Lumberjacks give back

 Giving back to the community

-Members of the Sociology and Gerontology Club participate in several activities throughout the year, including volunteering at the local animal shelter, organizing food drives to benefit the local homeless population and holding holiday toy drives.
+Members of the Sociology Club participate in several activities throughout the year, including volunteering at the local animal shelter, organizing food drives to benefit the local homeless population and holding holiday toy drives.

 Anthropology, geography and sociology students regularly participate in campus and community activities and initiatives, including Caddo Culture Days, and the cleanup and preservation projects at historic cemeteries, such as the Zion Hill Baptist Church cemetery, St. Paul’s cemetery and the New Salem cemetery.